-Contact lenses provide countless advantages for patients.
-They allow people with eye problems to see clearer and attain more natural vision without having to wear bulky glasses.
-Despite their inherent value, contacts aren’t free of risk.
+Contact lenses provide countless advantages for patients, allowing people with eye problems to see clearer, and attain more natural vision without having to wear bulky glasses.
+Despite their inherent value, contacts are not free of risk.
 You have to follow the instructions carefully to ensure no health complications arise.
 It is important to remember that your eyes are one of the most sensitive organs in the body.

 There are quite a few complications and conditions that have the potential to develop through the use of contact lenses.
 Everyone who has contacts is prone to these issues even with proper use.
-Here are a few common contact lens complications New Jersey residents may suffer from.
+Here are a few common contact lens complications patients may suffer from.

-It’s not out of the ordinary for contacts to exacerbate a user’s allergies.
+It is not out of the ordinary for contacts to exacerbate a user’s allergies.
 Instead of allowing allergens to flow freely, contacts can trap these particles next to the eye.
 In order to treat these allergies, our doctors recommend that patients switch back to their glasses temporarily.
 It is also helpful to use artificial tears and to avoid touching your eyes.
-If you’re experiencing unmanageable irritation because of allergy season, feel free to schedule an immediate appointment at our office in Hamilton.
+If you’re experiencing unmanageable irritation because of allergy season, feel free to schedule an immediate appointment at one of our offices.

 Giant Papillary Conjunctivitis

-Giant papillary conjunctivitis, more commonly referred to as GPC, occurs when the eye is irritated.
+Giant papillary conjunctivitis or GPC, occurs when the eye is irritated.
 This condition causes a host of different symptoms including bumps within the eyelid, itchy and red eyes, discharge, sensitivity to bright lights and even complications in vision.
 In order to treat this complication, you have to stop wearing contacts for many days.
 From there, our doctors will determine whether a new cleaning solution or prescription lenses are required.

 Any scrape on the eye is known as a corneal abrasion.
 This condition can develop without proper hygiene, from overuse, when lenses don’t fit correctly, or from sleeping with contacts.
 If you continue to wear contacts with a scratched cornea, the condition can worsen quickly.
 This may ultimately result in a perforation or scar.
 Our doctors will offer a personalized solution to the problem depending on the severity of the abrasion.
 This treatment plan may include eye drops and antibiotics to defend against an infection.